valenwave/Luminescence/Pages/Research/Software.md

 # Notes
 ## Dropbox Paper
-[x] Has a
-* Checkboxes: Handles checkboxes as tasks and crosses out the item when checked.
-SimpleNote has checkboxes as well but handles them differently.
-Both has different applications.
+* Checkboxes: Handles checkboxes as tasks.
+Philosophy is that you check items that you no longer have to think about (but still visible if you want to focus on it)
 * Linking: Both SimpleNote and Dropbox Paper is good at linking pages.
 The disadvantage of linking with a Markdown collection is automatically setting the file path to each file.
 A file path which can be broken if the file moves.
 This isn't an issue with SimpleNote or Dropbox Paper though.
 * Link jumping: Going from page to page is pretty slow.
 It is faster in SimpleNote.
 * Links to existing pages doesn't always appear to be an option.
 At least in mobile.
 I really hope I can overcome this problem or else the linking becomes unusable.
 I can only hope that it is better on the web version.